 10. Chevron Patterned Shiplap for Visual Interest

-For a unique take on the traditional shiplap look, consider arranging the planks in a chevron pattern.
+For a unique take on the traditional shiplap look, consider a chevron shiplap design by arranging the planks in an angled pattern.
 This adds visual interest and a touch of sophistication to the entryway, making it feel more custom and high-end.
 The chevron pattern works well with both neutral and bold color palettes, and can easily be paired with modern, farmhouse, or eclectic decor styles.
-It’s a great option for homeowners looking to add a little extra flair to their space.
+It's a great option for homeowners looking to add a little extra flair to their space.

 11. Shiplap Ceiling for an Unexpected Detail